The US 395 road trip is one of the most action packed adventures in the west.

 7. Hot Creek

 This overlook is just after Convict Lake to the right, and while the water is too hot to swim in, The overlook is quite the view.
-It would be lovely to see this at sunset with the steaming water and snow all around it.

 8. Mammoth Lakes